Rakuten-Advertising-Developers/RakutenAdvertisingAttribution-iOS-SDK/README.md

 RADAttribution SDK provides an ability to handle events like SEARCH,PURCHASE, ADD_TO_CART or any app activities you would like to handle on behalf of your business.

-Use `RADAttribution.shared.eventSender` to send your events. send any data associated to you event in `eventData`
+Use `RADAttribution.shared.eventSender` to send your events.
+Send data associated with event in `eventData`